 My life had had it’s ups and downs, I had loved and lost, I had felt purpose, I had helped many others and I even felt like I had saved some lives.
 I lived and I had no regrets.

-Leading up to the winter, I was jobless while trying my best to find something, things were not going very well with the princess I was with at the time, and things were not going well at home.
+Leading up to the winter, I was jobless even though I trying my best to find something, things were not going very well with the princess I was with at the time, and things were not going well at home.
 My stepdad had begun to drink and make snide remarks about how ‘lazy’ I was while making mentally abusive comments to my mother.
 After a while this escalated and he would yell and call my mother and I names and remind us of how useless we were… Funny what goes on behind closed doors.
 My princess and I had broken up and my heart was broken.
 I had no luck finding any jobs and I was starting to fall into a good amount of debt.
 And worst of all, I started to believe my stepdad was right, I was completely useless.
 “What was the point?”

 I gave up…

 I made a decision, the only regret I have in this life, the decision that I was going to end it.
 I didn’t want to live anymore.